-Our client focused approach remains at the heart of our ethos: We build and maintain strong and insightful connections with clients across the UK, ensuring we continue to deliver brilliant, low carbon solutions that address their biggest challenges.
-At the forefront is enhancing the lives of the communities we live and work in, leaving a lasting and positive legacy.
+Our client focused approach remains at the heart of our ethos across the UK & Ireland Division.
+We build and maintain strong and insightful connections with our clients, ensuring we continue to deliver brilliant, low carbon solutions that address their biggest challenges.
+At the forefront is our commitment to enhancing the lives of the communities we live and work in, leaving a lasting and positive legacy.

-We achieve this by engaging early and understanding our clients' - and their customers' - needs, which provides the opportunity to deliver bespoke, locally focused, progressive and sustainable solutions.
-Throughout all of this, we incorporate the best of BAM to deliver the right outcomes for all.
+We achieve this by engaging early and understanding our clients' - and their customers' - specific needs, which provides the opportunity to deliver bespoke, locally focused, progressive and sustainable solutions.
+Throughout all of this, we incorporate the best of BAM UK & Ireland to deliver the right outcomes for all, while building purposeful relationships for the long term.

-Recent industry and government changes continue to reinforce our client-first model, including the ICE's Infrastructure Governance Code, Project 13 and the Construction Playbook.
-Further supporting this, our portfolio continues to be dominated by collaborative and outcome-focused procurement models.
+Recent industry and government changes continue to reinforce our client focused model, including the ICE's Enabling Better Infrastructure (EBI) programme, Project 13 and the Construction Playbook.
+Further supporting this, our portfolio continues to be dominated by collaborative and outcome focused procurement models.